WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

   DefaultInterface: Ethernet
 ...
 ```
-Optionally you can set the `UseDHCP: false` to use an static IP Address, in this case, please configure your `IpAddress`, `NetMask`, and `Gateway` correctly, ensuring the `IPAddress` is within your local network and not already in use.
+Optionally you can set the `UseDHCP: false` to use an static IP Address.
+In this case, please configure your `IpAddress`, `NetMask`, and `Gateway` correctly, ensuring the `IPAddress` is within your local network and not already in use.

 If `DefaultInterface` is not set on the config file, it will default to WiFi.

   </TabItem>